meshlet/ARSC/README.md

 ## Supported FPGAs

 This section lists all the FPGA boards that successfully ran the ARSC design.
-I would kindly ask to send me a notification in case you test the ARSC system on a FPGA board not listed here.
+I would kindly ask to send me a notification in case you sucessfully ran the ARSC system on a FPGA board not listed here.
 Currently tested FPGAs:

 * Altera DE0-CV (Cyclone V)